 More easily accessible than the Pamirs, the Fann Mountains (Fansky Gory) offer trekkers, climbers, mountaineers and even the occasional day tripper a bewildering array of routes and the opportunity to quickly escape all signs of habitation, getting in the midst of some awe-inspiring scenery.
 They can be accessed either via Iskanderkul, or travelling south from the valley road between Panjakent and Ayni, and the best time to visit is between June and September.

-The majority of routes centre on Seven Lakes or Artuch.
-The Seven Lakes, or ‘Haftkul’ in Tajik, are a necklace-like string of turquoise lakes stretched out through the mountains to the south of Panjakent.
-There are numerous photogenic picnic spots and short walks along the various lakeshores, the best of which is at the seventh and final lake, Hazor Chashma.
-Trekking from Seven Lakes to Iskanderkul takes five days.
-Starting at Marguzor you cross the Tavasang Pass (3,300m) into the Archa Maidan Valley, from where the trail splits to either the northern Zurmech Pass (3,250m) and Artuch, or to the Sarimal Valley and the Pshtikul Pass (3,820m) into the Archamaidon Valley.
-The best camping spot in the valley is at Duobai Sarimat, the confluence of the Archa Maidan and Duoba rivers, where you are likely to meet local shepherds.
+Trekking from the Seven Lakes to Iskandarkul takes five days.
+Starting at Marguzor you cross the Tavasang Pass (3,300m) into the Archamaidon Valley, from where the trail splits to either the northern Zurmech Pass (3,250m) and Artuch (page 126), or to the Sarimal Valley and the Pshtikul Pass (3,820m) into the Archamaidon Valley.
+The best camping spot in the valley is at Duobai Sarimat, the confluence of the Archamaidon and Duoba rivers, where you are likely to meet local shepherds.

-Keeping to the left side of the Archamaidon River, cross the bridge and climb the Dukdon Pass (3,810m), which has impressive views of Mount Pushnovat (4,637m) to the northwest and Mount Dudandon (4,300m) to the east.
-You descend to the junction with the Karakul River, and follow the north bank along to Sarytag, from where it is just 5km to the western end of Iskanderkul.
+Keeping to the left side of the Archamaidon River, cross the bridge and climb the Dukdon Pass (3,810m), which has impressive views to the northwest and east.
+You descend to the junction with the Karakul River, and follow the north bank along to Sarytag, from where it is just 5km to the western end of Iskandarkul.

-For more on trekking in Tajikistan, check out our new guide:
+For more on trekking in Tajikistan, check out our comprehensive guide: